vuxcode/pr1-project-crowcoders/time-report.md

 **Wednesday, 2025-04-23**
 - (5 min.
 Webdev).
 Fixed the dummy text layout (it was a simple div-width issue but my brain wasn't braining yesterday).
+- (10 min.
+Programming).
+Researched some code, realized I'm trying to use syntax (ex. $())from JS libraries and not "pure" JS.
+Explains why things don't work as expected.